 - In yet another pan over medium heat, blend the flour, oil, chile powder and salt, stirring until smooth.
 Gradually add the 2 cups of water, stirring constantly.
 Bring mixture to a boil, stirring occasionally, then lower heat and simmer for 5 minutes.

 - Pour sauce into a 9-inch square baking dish (Pyrex preferred).
 Place the chicken breasts on top.
-Pour the tomato and green chile mixture over the chicken.
+Drain the tomato and green chile mixture through a colander and pour over the chicken.

 - Sprinkle with the grated cheese.
 Bake for 20 minutes until chicken is tender.